LatifahFall/LatifahFall/README.md

 ## 🎯 2025 Goals
 - ✨ Build a portfolio of real-world apps that solve meaningful problems
-- 👩‍💻 Get into DevOpps
+- 👩‍💻 Get into DevOps
 - 🌍 Participate in an open-source project

 ## 📫 How to Reach Me